pradeephubgit/questdb.io/docs/operations/capacity-planning.md

 All the configuration settings referred to below except for OS settings are configured in QuestDB by either a `server.conf` configuration file or as environment variables.
-For more details on applying configuration settings in QuestDB, refer the [configuration](/docs/reference/configuration/) page.
+For more details on applying configuration settings in QuestDB, refer to the [configuration](/docs/reference/configuration/) page.

 ## Storage and filesystem